exaloop/codon/docs/language/classes.md

 ```

 {% hint style="warning" %}
-Currently, inheritance in Codon is static and polymorphism is not supported.
+Currently, inheritance in Codon is still under active development.
+Treat it as a beta feature.
 {% endhint %}

 # Named tuples